 The plum season in the Northern Hemisphere came and went long ago but in India and places such as Australia, the plum fruit can be purchased and is in fact in season.

-In Austria, at my parent’s place, we have a smaller sized Plumtree, which was completely filled with gorgeous purple plums last summer in August.
-The one in the picture underneath was the last plum on the tree.
-We collected a handsome amount which we mostly turned into a gorgeous looking organic jam.
+In Austria, at my parent’s place, we have a small sized plum tree, which was completely filled with gorgeous purple plums last summer.

-After all when you end up with a bounty of fruits you try to either use them up quickly, give them away to thankful neighbors or turn the fresh fruits into a jam or similar.
-My mother and I used her family’s plum jam recipe and filled over a dozen plum jam jars before we gave some away as gifts.
+After all when you end up with a bounty of fruits you try to either use them up quickly, give them away to thankful neighbors or turn the fresh fruits into a preserve.

 More Stone fruit jams: